ajyoder/ankle-sprain-prob/README.md

    You must ensure that you use the same version of Visual Studio as used to compile your installation of OpenSim v3.3 Which can be confirmed in C:\OpenSim 3.3\sdk\buildinfo.txt

-4) From this GitHub project, run Matlab Script "osimExecute.m"
+4) From this GitHub project, run Matlab Script "osimExecute.m" to run a single forward dynamic simulation with the inputs defined in the header.
+This model can be integrated with automation software (e.g. NESSUS), or built in MATLAB functionality, for batch simulation

+5) See script headers of "parse_mechanics_JCS.m" and "plot_Nessus_CDF_Sensitivity.m" for usage

 Acknowledgments: